Foreign travel advice

 Industrial action and demonstrations

 There can be frequent industrial action across France.
-This can lead to disruption and delays on public transport.
+This can lead to disruption and delays on roads and public transport.
 If you’re due to travel to or within France, monitor the media, check your operator’s advice and follow the advice of the authorities.

 Crime